What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 Benefits of summative assessment practices

-The benefits of summative assessment may not be as apparent as those of formative assessment, as they are often less immediate and direct than the advantages gained from ongoing assessment strategies that promote learning.
+The benefits of incorporating summative assessment into teaching methods may not be as apparent as those of formative assessment, as they are often less immediate and direct than the advantages gained from ongoing assessment strategies that promote learning.

 But summative assessments bring many benefits that enhance teaching and learning.